Millie E. Hale

-Millie Essie Gibson Hale (1881–June 6, 1930) was an American nurse and hospital administrator.
-In 1916 she founded Millie E. Hale Hospital with her husband, John Henry Hale, M.D., in Nashville, Tennessee.
+Millie Essie Gibson Hale (27 February 1881 – 6 June 1930) was an American nurse, hospital founder, social activist, and civic worker.

+In 1916 she founded Millie E. Hale Hospital with her husband, John Henry Hale, M.D., in Nashville, Tennessee, the first year-round hospital for African Americans in the city.

 Early life and education

-Millie E. Gibson was born in Nashville, Tennessee, and graduated from Fisk University's Normal School.
-She received her nursing degree from the Graduate School for Nurses in New York City.
+Millie Essie Gibson was born on 27 February 1881 in Nashville, Tennessee, one of five children born to Henry and Nannie Gibson.
+Her father was a blacksmith.
+In 1901, she graduated from Fisk University's Normal School, subsequently studying at New York City's Graduate School for Nurses.
+In 1927, she earned her bachelor's degree from Fisk.

+In December 1905, Millie E. Gibson married John Henry Hale in Davidson County, Tennessee.
+John Henry Hale was a prominent surgeon and educator, and the couple went on to have two daughters together: Mildred and Essie.

 Career

 In 1916 she and her husband founded a hospital which was the first in Nashville to treat African-American patients year round.
 At the time, African-Americans were denied care at other hospitals due to financial and racial discrimination.
 Hale served as the hospital's head nurse and administrator.
 In addition to these responsibilities, she created a monthly newspaper educating people on health issues, set up programs for prenatal care and nurse training, bought land for playgrounds, and eventually transformed the Hale home into a community center.
 The hospital was open for over two decades and closed eight years after her death in 1930.
 It started with only a 12-bed hospital and it grew to 75 beds and thousands of patients were treated there from all over the South.